jentery/engl425/index.md

 We'll then consider the five comics we read this term in the context of contemporary America.
 What values do they rehearse or trouble?
 What do they record or document?
 How are they associated with particular groups, practices, or communities?

 Our exercise for this step (conducted during our meeting on the 29th): Select what you consider to be an important panel or page from a comic you read.
 Describe it in a sentence or two.
-Then explain how your selection and description are also acts of interpretation.
+Then explain how your selection and description are also acts of interpretation (claims for significance, for instance).

 ## Step 12 (Apr.
 5th): Recap and Revise

-Please note: *Your revisions to a response to a previous prompt (1, 2, or 3) are due by 11:30am on Monday, April 5th.
-These revisions are optional.*
+Please note: *Your revised response to a previous prompt (1, 2, or 3) is due by 11:30am on Monday, April 5th.
+This assignment is optional.*

-This week's step should consume no more than *four hours* of your time.
+This week's step should consume no more than *four hours* of your time *if* you decide to revise one of your previous responses.

-Before our meeting on Monday, April 5th, please:
+Before our meeting on Monday, April 5th, you are welcome to:

-1. Revise your response to [Prompt 1](#prompt-1), [Prompt 2](#prompt-2), *or* [Prompt 3](#prompt-3) and submit it via Brightspace (link coming soon).
+1. Revise your response to [Prompt 1](#prompt-1), [Prompt 2](#prompt-2), *or* [Prompt 3](#prompt-3) and submit that revised response via Brightspace (link coming soon).
 This is optional, and you can revise only one response.
-If you do revise, then we recommend reviewing the feedback we provided on your initial response.
+If you do revise, then we recommend reviewing the prompt as well as the feedback we provided on your initial response.
 2. Email us any questions or concerns you have you about the revision process.

 During our meeting, we'll talk about:

 1. Material from previous steps that we've failed to address due to the pressures of time and online learning.
 2. What we've studied, discussed, and learned this term.
-We'll do our best to distill it all, too.
+We'll do our best to distill it all.

 Our exercise for this step (conducted during our meeting on the 5th): Identify what you consider to be the most important thing you learned about comics and contemporary America this term.
 Then identify something you still want to learn or learn more about.